 - We will require clients to agree to our guidelines below by email or in writing.

 - The risk assessment will also be available, on request, by emailing email@example.com

 Personal Protective Equipment (PPE)

 - Government guidelines state that “When managing the risk of COVID-19, additional PPE beyond what you usually wear is not beneficial.
 This is because COVID-19 is a different type of risk to the risks you normally face in a workplace, and needs to be managed through social distancing, hygiene and fixed teams or partnering, not through the use of PPE.”

-We therefore will not be wearing gloves or face coverings, unless a client particularly asks us to OR unless we are working within 2m of each other, when we would require both people to wear a face covering (client to provide their own) https://www.gov.uk/government/publications/how-to-wear-and-make-a-cloth-face-covering/how-to-wear-and-make-a-cloth-face-covering
+We therefore will be wearing gloves and face coverings (unless exempt) where we are working within 2m of each other and suggest the client also wears a face covering unless exempt (client to supply their own) https://www.gov.uk/guidance/coronavirus-covid-19-safer-travel-guidance-for-passengers#exemptions-face-coverings

 Booking in work with clients